r-devel/translations/Home.md

 [Translation dashboards](https://contributor.r-project.org/translations/#home)

-## What is being translated?
-All output in base R and recommended packages (such as messages emitted by stop(), warning(), or message()) is eligible for translation, as are menu labels in the GUI.

 So if you want to start, you can contribute by following these steps:

 1. Sign up to the [R Contributors Slack](https://contributor.r-project.org/slack) and introduce yourself in the #core-translations channel;